 I was always the one at family gatherings and holidays wielding the camera so when I stumbled upon a “photo of the day” challenge back in 2014 it seemed a natural fit little did I know how transformative and addicting it would be; the fact that everyday held photo possibilities was eye opening!
 I live on the Outer Banks of North Carolina, married and have a daughter in college.

+I have always enjoyed taking photos.
 I received my first DSLR in 2014 and was determined to shoot in manual mode.
 I started taking a photo a day in January 2015.
 Not only did I learn to shoot in manual, but now I have a photo business for charity that keeps me busy and fulfilled in my retirement.
 I live in Southeast Virginia with my hubby and we have 3 grown children and 9 grandchildren.

 I first realized that I had an interest in taking pictures in sixth grade when I worked on a Photography badge in Girl Scouts.
 I took lots of pictures during the next 40+ years of my life, but knew little about what I was doing.
 That all changed on January 1, 2013 when I started learning about and practicing photography by taking a photo a day.
 I live in Dallas, TX with my husband, 3 dogs, and a cat.
-I have 2 grown daughters and an 8 month old grandson.
+I have 2 grown daughters and 1 grandson.

 I have always been interested in photography but didn’t practice enough, so I decided to start taking a photo a day back in January 2014, which improved my photos within six months, practice makes perfect apparently, but the more I know I realise that I have still a lot to learn.
 I have live in Belgium for the last 24 years, with my husband, I have four grown up children and a dog!